 For the streets we drive or walk down, the parks we enjoy, and the ease of accessing basic needs, like water—thank an urban planner.
 Urban planning is a never-ending process that requires regular evaluation and updates to meet a community’s current and future needs.

 What is urban planning?
-Let’s break down the basics of urban planning, why it matters, and how ms urban planners create community-centric designs.
+Let’s break down the basics, why it matters, and how ms urban planners create community-centric designs.

 Urban planning is precisely what it sounds like—planning urban spaces—but this concept can also apply to suburbs, regions, and rural areas.
 You may have heard the terms city planning, regional planning, or municipal planning, which, at their core, are all variations of planning and urban planning.

 When it comes to urban planning, planning focuses on improving an existing urban area and creating new urbanization within a given region.
 It’s not as simple as placing various things on a map; it requires coordination with local governments, residents, private companies, and much more.
-This careful coordination ensures the urban planning aligns with the current and future needs of the community.
+This careful coordination ensures the changes align with the current and future needs of the community.
 Urban planners don’t just look at today.
 They look five, twenty, and sometimes even fifty years into the future.

 Urban planning also requires coordination with the many elements of a city and those responsible for maintaining said elements.